deepjavalibrary/djl/examples/docs/train_transfer_fresh_fruit.md

-# Blazing fast training with small dataset for Java applications
+# Train ResNet for Fruit Freshness Classficiation

 Deep learning has shown its strong power in solving problems in various areas like CV, NLP, reinforcement learning, etc., which generates numerous examples of successful applications.